 Vegan Coquito Ingredients

-For this vegan version of coquito, I used different types of coconut milk.
+For this puerto rican vegan coquito recipe, I used different types of coconut milk.
 The most difficult ingredient to find here was the condensed coconut milk, so I made my own!
 It’s actually pretty easy to make, it just takes some time, as I’ll show you soon.
 I also used:

 - Coconut cream